mhagstrand/slate/source/includes/_api_objects_tax_class.md

 <aside class="warning">
 <span class="aside-warning-hd">Automatic Taxes – Limitation</span><br><br>
-Where a store is configured to use automatic taxes, data inside the `tax_class` object will be ignored during tax calculations.
+Where a store is configured to use automatic taxes, data inside the <code>tax_class</code> object will be ignored during tax calculations.
 </aside>

 | Name | Type | Description |